 During the pathology course the students will attend autopsy practices and laboratories accessible only for doctors, medical staff and students.
 It is therefore necessary to have your identification badge with a photograph with you !!!

 The teaching process is realized on all three floors.
 Please do not forget that you enter an area with the risk of infection and stick therefore to the hygiene rules.
 Keep the corridors and auditorium halls clean.

 Besides the teaching process standing diagnostic activity is performed during the whole day for the Faculty General Hospital.
 Keep the noise during the breaks on a tolerable (academic) level.

 Rules for specifying examination dates, registration and cancellation for an exam and re-examination.
 All dates on which the exam can be taken will be listed on SIS from last days of March in agreement with the academic calendar.
 This number of dates will be definitive.

-The list of pathology exam topics for the academic year 2017/2018 is available here.
+The official list of exam slides for the summer semester credit examination is available here.